SmartThingsDIY/arduino-uno-aws-irrigation-system/README.md

   }
   ```

-Finally, in the 'loop' function, cycle use the 'Serial.print' function to output the prompt information in the serial monitor, use the 'analogRead' function to read the sensor value.
-Then use the 'if' function to determine the sensor value, if the requirements are met, turn on the relay and using the 'digitalWrite' function to operate the pump, if not, then turn off the relay.
+Finally, in the `loop()` function, cycle use the `Serial.print()` function to output the prompt information in the serial monitor, use the `analogRead` function to read the sensor value.
+Then use the `if` function to determine the sensor value, if the requirements are met, turn on the relay and using the `digitalWrite` function to operate the pump, if not, then turn off the relay.

 ```cpp
 void loop() {